Sy-Tech-Space/addressManagerFrontend/README.md

 # addressManagerFrontend
-# Please checkout the develop branch and do your updates thair
+# Please checkout the develop branch and do your updates there